salesforce/lwsec-docs-mirror/packages/@locker/eslint-plugin-locker/docs/rules/distorted-html-element-outer-text-setter.md

 # Distorted HTMLElement#outerText Setter (distorted-html-element-outer-text-setter)

-For security the `HTMLElement#outerText` setter is distorted by Lightning Web Security.
+For security the `HTMLElement#outerText` setter is distorted in Lightning Locker.

 <!-- START generated embed: @locker/distortion/src/HTMLElement/docs/outerText-setter.md -->
-## HTMLElement.prototype.outerText setter
+## HTMLElement.prototype.outerText setter [Chrome, Edge, Opera, Safari]

 [`HTMLElement.prototype.outerText`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement/outerText) is a non-standard property.
 As a getter, it returns the same value as `HTMLElement.prototype.innerText`.
 As a setter, it removes the current node and replaces it with the given text.